 👇 Please include:

-- Why you think your piece or pitch is a good fit for In the Mood
+- Why you think this is a good fit for In the Mood

 - 1-2 writing samples (they don’t need to be published)